 A comprehensive review of resistive switching devices and their applications:

 An experimental demonstration of high precision conductance tuning in TiO2-x memristors: A proposal for microscopic origin of SET process for unipolar devices:

 - ace Logic: A hardware Acceleration for Dynamic Programming Algorithms", presented at ISCA, Twin Cities, MN, 2014

-Our lab is equipped with various electrical characterization tools including cryogenic probe station, Agilent B1500 parameter analyzer, and Agilent 81180A arbitrary waveform generator.
-The fabrication facilities (cleanroom with state-of-the-art e-beam, photo and nanoimprinting lithographies, various deposition tools etc.) and material characterization tools (XPS, SIMS, SEM, TEM, AFM) are provided by UCSB nanofabrication center and Materials department, respectively.
+Our lab is equipped with various electrical characterization tools including cryogenic probe station, Agilent B1500 parameter analyzers, and Agilent 81180A arbitrary waveform generator.
+The fabrication facilities (cleanroom with state-of-the-art e-beam, photo and nanoimprinting lithographies, various deposition tools etc.) and material characterization tools (XPS, SIMS, SEM, TEM, AFM) are provided by UCSB nanofabrication center and Materials department.
 The experimental and theoretical work is aided with COMSOL, Matlab, Labview, Cadence software and NVidea Tesla S1070 computer.